vPeteWalker/midway/vmmanage/vmmanage.rst

    .. figure:: images/24.png

 #.
-Repeat as an **Operator** user and confirm you have access to manage the appropriate resources.
+Repeat as an **Operator** user and confirm you have access to manage the appropriate resources. (ex. operator01 - refer to the *NTNXLAB.local Details* within :ref:`prereqs` for further details)

    *This simple, but powerful, policy engine can let you roll out self-service VM administration to your users, making sure the right people have access to the right resources and abilities.
 This can be further extended using Projects to help enforce quotas.*